barboraberkova/english-for-designers/homework-11.md

 If you aren't familiar with his work, you can [explore more about him](about-shaun.md) to see the visual anchor to this entire system.

-## Feeling Like a “Lost Thing” /Im feeling like a lost thing, and that’s a problem!
+## I'm feeling like a lost thing, and that’s a problem!
 (problem intro)
 what needed to be solved: